National Maternity Hospital, Dublin: Controversy over involvement of the Religious Sisters of Charity

 In May 2013 it was announced that the hospital would relocate to the site of St. Vincent's University Hospital, Elm Park, a hospital founded by Mother Mary Aikenhead, foundress of the order Religious Sisters of Charity, in 1834.

 The new hospital was projected to cost €300 million, and be paid for by the Irish state.
 The trust ownership of the hospital associated with the Sisters of Charity (an order of Catholic religious sisters) caused controversy.
 The Sisters of Charity had been involved in scandals related to abuse in Magdalene Laundries.
 The proposed hospital transfer raised questions about the role of the Catholic Church in Ireland in the provision of healthcare in Ireland.

 In April 2017, a former Master of the NMH, Dr Peter Boylan, resigned from the board over the influence of the Sisters on the new hospital.
 By 3 May 2017, a petition to oppose their becoming the sole owners had been signed by more than 100,000 people.
 A protest of 200 people took place outside the Department of Health on 20 April 2017.

 The then–Master of the National Maternity Hospital, Rhona Mahony stated that the hospital would be independent and "the nuns will not be running this hospital, it will not be under Catholic ethos.
 It will be completely independent", and privately complained that "the feminists are going to unravel this fantastic hospital for women".

 The Bishop of Elphin, Kevin Doran said that the Religious Sisters of Charity would have to obey the rules of the Roman Catholic church if they became owners of the National Maternity Hospital, and to follow teachings on "the value of human life and the dignity and the ultimate destiny of the human person".

 On 29 May 2017, in response to weeks of pressure and public outrage, the Sisters of Charity announced that they were ending their direct role in St Vincent's Healthcare Group and would not be involved in the ownership or management of the new hospital; the two sisters on the board resigned.
-Dr. Rhona Mahony, master of the National Maternity Hospital, said "The religious Sisters of Charity never sought to have a role in the operation of the new hospital and even in the absence of the Sisters planned withdrawal from clinical healthcare in Ireland the operational independence of the new hospital was always guaranteed under the terms of the Mulvey agreement which underpins all ensuing legal arrangements."
+Dr. Rhona Mahony, master of the National Maternity Hospital, said: "The religious Sisters of Charity never sought to have a role in the operation of the new hospital and even in the absence of the Sisters planned withdrawal from clinical healthcare in Ireland the operational independence of the new hospital was always guaranteed under the terms of the Mulvey agreement which underpins all ensuing legal arrangements."

 In 2022, ownership of the order's shares in SVHG was transferred to a newly formed company, St Vincent's Holdings.
 Concerns continued to be expressed about control and procedures available should the transfer of the National Maternity Hospital go through, especially as statements indicated that some procedures would be performed only "where clinically indicated" - precluding in vitro fertilisation and elective sterilisation or abortion services.

-The current board of the National Maternity Hospital consists of 15 men (including a Roman Catholic priest), and ten women.
+The current board of the National Maternity Hospital consists of 12 men and 11 women.